Robert-McGinley/AUDITDUID/README.md

 #*Tools Utilized in Testing and Validation of this Use Case*

-ArcSight 5.2 Patch 1
+ArcSight 5.2 Patch 1&
-Current Version ArcSight Linux Syspipe Smart Connector Python 2.7.3
+Current Version ArcSight Linux Syspipe Smart Connector& Python 2.7.3&
-OpenSSH Client & Server
+OpenSSH Client & Server&
-Rsync
+Rsync&
 Linux crontab

 #*Tested On*